 Results highlight the challenges facing the EU and issues for future focus, for example teleworking, the right to disconnect, health and well-being, working time and access to public services

 Publication series: COVID-19

 Infographic: Living, working and COVID-19

-* This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.
+** This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual position of the Member States on this issue.